Shivashankar-741/Shivashankar-741/README.md

 ### Hi there, I'm Shiva shankar 👋

-## I'm a Front end developer and more on this JS universe!!
+## Full Stack developer and more on this JS universe!!

 - 🚀 I’m a React and typescript enthusiast✡️
 - ✍️ writing my blogs [there][blog]